- What is the Indiana Department of Revenue’s Motor Carrier Service Division?

 - Is designed or used to transport more than 15 passengers (including the driver) and is not used to transport passengers for compensation.

-If you are an interstate carrier you may apply online to obtain your USDOT number by clicking here.
+If you are an interstate or intrastate carrier you may apply online to obtain your USDOT number.

-If you are an intrastate carrier, you cannot register online but you may obtain the Form BAS-1 online at www.in.gov/dor/4195.htm
+If you are an intrastate carrier, you may register online but you may obtain the Form BAS-1.